anjalinair012/bluff_app/README.md

 # Requirement

-Run `pip install -r requirement.txt` to install all the necessary packages
+Run `pip install -r requirements.txt` to install all the necessary packages

 # Simulation
 To run the simulation: